sclorg/mariadb-container/10.3/root/usr/share/container-scripts/mysql/README.md

 This container image includes MariaDB 10.3 SQL database server for OpenShift and general usage.
 Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
 The resulting image can be run using [podman](https://github.com/containers/libpod).